 Adding your brand logo to your emails will magnify whatever feeling your subscribers have toward your emails.
 Ideally, that feeling should be positive.
 That way seeing your brand logo in their inbox excites subscribers and prompts them to open the email immediately.

 However, the opposite effect is also possible.
 If someone has had a poor experience with your emails in the past, your brand logo makes it super easy for them to spot your emails and mark them as spam, which will hurt your domain reputation and email deliverability.

 Ultimately, it’s important to make sure that your email program is healthy and you’re getting good engagement from your email subscribers before you add BIMI to the mix.
 Otherwise, it could backfire.

 BIMI isn’t a ubiquitous email authentication protocol, yet.
 It’s still entirely optional.
 And it will likely be optional for the foreseeable future.
 That’s actually good because it means you have time to get your email program in order, if it’s not ready for BIMI yet.

 However, BIMI email authentication gives you one more way to bump up your email marketing performance, while simultaneously improving your email security.

 So, whether or not you’re ready to implement BIMI right now, it’s time to move toward adding BIMI to your email marketing program.

 Need help configuring your email authentication in preparation for implementing BIMI?
 Learn how to set up your email authentication.

 Did you find this post useful?
 Sign up to get more posts just like this.

-Or just book a call to learn about letting Rejoiner handle all this for you.
+Or, schedule a free strategy session to learn about letting Rejoiner handle all this for you.